cdsap/InfoKotlinProcess/README.md

 ```
 ## Output
 ### Build Scans
-If you are using Gradle Enterprise, the information about the Kotlin processes will be included as custom value in the
+If you are using Develocity, the information about the Kotlin processes will be included as custom value in the
 Build Scan:

 ![](images/buildscan.png)